-Renovation is underway to convert the backroom of the library into two meeting rooms.
-Construction should be completed by mid-January.
-Once complete, the library will provide an information technology-enabled, collaborative space for research, workshops and other events.
-The library space is closed during renovations, but collections can be accessed by appointment.
+Renovation of the library and the two meeting rooms is complete.
+The library provides an information technology-enabled, collaborative space for research, workshops and other events.
+The library space is available for immediate use and the library collection can be accessed by appointment.
 Please contact firstname.lastname@example.org for more information.

 The Goldthwait Polar Library (PLR), established in 1969, contains materials relevant to the polar and alpine regions of the world.
 The library is named after Dr. Richard Parker Goldthwait, the founder and first director of the Institute of the Polar Studies, now the Byrd Polar and Climate Research Center.
 Dr. Goldthwait donated his personal collection of reprints, journals and books to the Institute and that became the nucleus of the library.

 The primary mission of the library is to support the informational needs of the research scientists and graduate students of the Center.
 Subject areas covered include: glaciology, Antarctic geology, global climate change, polar ecology, polar meteorology and the history of polar exploration.